Gor Mahia vows to rotate squad as they take on Mount Kenya United | Goal.com

 “Everyone is available, no one is out injured and that is the good news.
 The main thing is that we want to go out there and give the best and ensure that we win this game, although I know it will be a tough one,” Abondo told Goal.com.

-Gor Mahia is currently placed sixth on the log with ten points and will also be carrying a slim 2-1 advantage going into the Caf fixture and will reach the group stages of the competition for the second season in a row, if they manage a win or a draw of any kind.
+Gor Mahia is currently placed sixth on the log with ten points and will also be carrying a slim 2-1 advantage going into the Caf fixture and will reach the group stages of the competition, if they manage a win or a draw of any kind.